Generalized system identification with stable spline kernels: PEM and stable spline approaches to linear system identification

 Consider the following linear time-invariant discrete-time system

-with $y$ denoting the output, $q$ the shift operator \( qu(t)=u(t+1), \) $G(q)$ the linear operator associated with the true system, assumed stable, $u$ the input and $e$ white noise of variance $\sigma^2$.\\ Our problem is to estimate the system impulse response assuming that the system input is known and that we have collected $m$ measurements of $y$ at instants $t=1,\ldots,m$.
-In particular, we will measure the quality of an estimator $\hat{G}$ by means of the fit measure
+where $z\in \mathbb{R}^m$ is the output , $q$ is the shift operator \( qu(t)=u(t+1), \) $G(q)$ is the linear operator associated with the true system, assumed stable, $u$ is the input, and $e$ is white noise of variance $\sigma^2$.
+Our problem is to estimate the system impulse response assuming that the system input is known for $m$ measurements of $z$ at instants $t=1,\ldots,m$.
+We then measure the quality of an estimator $\widehat{G}$ by means of the fit measure

-where, given a linear system $S(q)$, the notation $\| S \|_2$ indicates the $L_2$-norm of its impulse response.
+where, given a linear system $S(q)$, $\| S \|_2$ is the $L_2$-norm of its impulse response.